jess-of-the-woods/tid_til/notes/linux/terminal.md

 ## outputting
 - `cat`: outputs contents of file to terminal, `cat filename`

-- `less`: Output file contents to screen, e.g. `less filename`. see also 'more'
+- `less`: Pager, Output file contents to screen page by page, e.g. `less filename`. see also 'more'

 - `more`: prints out file to screen, page by page